caution !! this is an initial draft ... these notes are on my server for safe keeping !!

 In the 1851 census young James (1832-1908) aged 19 was living with dad James Fletcher (1796-) Fustian Cutter aged 54 and mum Sarah Owen (1803-) Housewife aged 48 from Warrington ... living at 98 Springfields in Thornham, Middleton, Royton, Oldham, Lancashire.
 With 6 other family members - Joseph Fletcher, William Fletcher, John Fletcher, Sarah Ann Fletcher and Elizabeth Fletcher ... all Fustian Cutters.

 Father James died in 1852 but in 1861 Sarah and family were still at Springfield, Oldham but young James & John and the two girls now described themselves as 'silk cutters' ... perhaps now making velvet?

-In 1868 James Fletcher (1832-1908) married Mary Hall (née Jones) (1832-91) 6 May 1868 Macclesfield ...
+James Fletcher (1832-1908) baptised married Mary Hall (née Jones) (1832-91) 6 May 1868 Macclesfield ...
 Mary was a resourceful widow with two kids, one of the Isabella was my g-grandmother.
 The new family settled in Macclesfield where Mary had been living.

 The 1871 census reveals James with his new wife living at 108 Brook Street, Macclesfield with Mary's children William Stanley Hall age 16 & Isabella Hall age 14 ... but now with two brand new Fletchers, Ann (1870-) & Ellen (1871-) ... and interestingly next door at 106 Brook Street lived John & Sarah Fletcher and John's sister Sarah Ann.

-The 1881 census shows John Fletcher and wife Sarah residing on Lewin Street, Middlewich, Cheshire, next door to James Fletcher’s family who were all in the fustian cutting business, John, as James, was listed as Master Fustian Cutter.
+The 1881 census showed younger brother John Fletcher (-) and wife Sarah also residing on Lewin Street, Middlewich, Cheshire, next door to James Fletcher’s family who were all in the fustian cutting business, John, as James, was listed as Master Fustian Cutter.